 Amsterdam’s flourishing hotel market

-Almost 40% of all overnight stays in Amsterdam hotels were booked by corporate travellers.
-With a growth rate of +9%, the number of bed nights for business purposes is growing faster than the number of nights for leisure purposes (+6%).
-This can be explained by the fact that Amsterdam hosted many large, international congresses in 2013.
+In addition, according to the O+S research, almost 40% of all overnight stays in Amsterdam hotels in 2013 were booked by corporate travellers.
+This is related to the fact that Amsterdam hosted many large international congresses in 2013.

 'I amsterdam Approved'

-Since the congress sector and the hotel sector are closely related, the city’s provision of hotel rooms has increased significantly in recent years.
-Also in 2013, an agreement was reached with the hotel industry meaning that for each convention in Amsterdam, 16,000 certified hotel rooms are readily available, all bearing the ‘I amsterdam Approved’ hallmark.
+Because the congress sector is closely associated with the hotel sector, the city’s provision of hotel rooms has increased significantly in recent years.
+Another factor is that in 2013, an agreement was reached with the hotel industry: for each convention in Amsterdam, 16,000 certified hotel rooms bearing the ‘I amsterdam Approved’ hallmark are now readily available.